kubernetes/client-go/examples/in-cluster-client-configuration/README.md

     eval $(minikube docker-env)
     docker build -t in-cluster .

+Also for minikube you may need to add a imagePullPolicy=Never option, to prevent attempting to download from an external repository:

+    kubectl run --rm -i demo --image=in-cluster --image-pull-policy=Never

 If you are not using Minikube, you should build this image and push it to a registry that your Kubernetes cluster can pull from.